Avocarrot/authentication-client/README.md

 npm run server
 ```

-To only build the library use
+To build the library use

 ```
 npm run build
 ```
-## Development

-Make sure that you develop using the [JSDoc guidlines](http://usejsdoc.org/) to ensure that documentation stays up to date

-## Documentation
+## API Reference

-To generate the [JSDoc](http://usejsdoc.org/) documentation run
+To generate the [JSDoc](http://usejsdoc.org/) API Reference run
 ```
 npm run docs
 ```
 You can access the generated docs from `docs/index.html`

+> The test API reference is published as a build artifact on pipeline builds

 ## Tests